Mary Holloway Wilhite: Career

 Wilhite was also the first woman in Indiana, as a graduate, to engage in the practice of medicine.
 Returning to Crawfordsville, she opened an office.
 On account of her sex, she was not allowed membership in medical associations, but she gained popularity nonetheless.
 She made several important discoveries regarding the effects of medicine in certain diseases.
 Her greatest success was in the treatment of women and children.

-In 1861, she married Eleazer Allen Wilhite, a tailor of Crawfordsville.

 Wilhite was a philanthropist.
 She was especially interested in the welfare of young girls, and helped many of them to obtain employment.
 She was unceasing in her opposition against the use of whisky and tobacco.
 When employed as physician to the county almshouse, she was unhappy with the condition of the children associated with the class of adult paupers, and she worked with the help of others to establish the county children's home.
 In 1869, she arranged for a convention, in which Mary Livermore, Elizabeth Cady Stanton and Susan B. Anthony were speakers.
 Subsequently, she was a leader in arranging meetings in the cause of the advancement of women.

 In 1869, she co-organized the Woman's Suffrage Association of Montgomery County, Indiana, and also served as secretary.
 She was the vice-president of the Indiana Equal Suffrage Association, organizing the association's convention of 1880 in Crawfordsville.
 Wilhite contributed regularly to the local newspapers on the subject of suffrage, and other topics which interested her.
 Her poetic nature found expression in verse, and she wrote many short poems.